robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-07-29 15:52:06 UTC
+**Last Updated:** 2025-07-29 16:32:15 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors can expect the webcam to be temporarily offline and should check back later for live footage.
+**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
 **Technical Note:** The status image indicates a grey background with red text stating \

 ---